We appreciate that during this difficult time you will have to make important decisions

 please contact us:

-Our policies on the cremation of babies and infants and cemetery management are available to read below.
+Our policies on the cremation of babies and infants and cemetery management are available

 - Are there any religious groups which forbid cremation to their members?

 - Who keeps the cremated remains pending a final decision?

 - Can items of jewellery be left on the body for cremation?